atuttle/Taffy/ReadMe.md

 * Taffy 2.0.x
 * Taffy 1.3.x

-If you file a bug or ask for support, usually our first question is "What version of Taffy are you using?"
+If you file a bug or ask for support please indicate which version of Taffy you're using.
 If it's an older release, we usually ask you to upgrade.
 Officially, we promise to support the current and previous **minor** releases and the last **minor** release of the previous **major** release.
 Taffy follows versioning guidelines defined in [semver](http://semver.org/).

 Supported versions get priority for bug fixes; and we make no promise to fix bugs filed against **unsupported** versions.
 If your version is supported, and your bug is reproducible and isolatable, we'll do everything within our power to address it.